We Found The Perfect Book Club Book, And It’s SwedishJuly 27, 2018

 We were pleasantly surprised to find pages of discussion prompts at the end of the book, but even without the prompts, there is so much to discuss about relationships, storytelling, family, individuality and life.

 Email the book club now.
 Grab a cozy corner on the couch.
-Or beach.
 Get reading.